-We reached Majuli Island by crossing the Brahmaputra on two tiny ferries that managed to take us and our cars (but not at the same time).
+We reached Majuli Island by crossing the Brahmaputra on two tiny ferries that managed to take us and our cars (but not simultaneously).
 One of the ferries was moved by a man pulling on a cord attached at both ends of the crossing.
-On Majuli Island, the pace of life felt relaxed and our time was spent enjoying some of the art forms practiced in the satras and the villages.
+On Majuli Island, life felt relaxed, and our time was spent enjoying some of the art forms practiced in the satras and the villages.
 Satras are unique to Assam and are essentially monasteries where the worshipping of Lord Vishnu is done through art, dance, music, and poetry.
 Of the 22 still on the island, we visited two stunning ones.
-At the Shri Shri Uttar Kamlabari Satra, graceful white-clad monks treated us to an entrancing performance of music (drums and cymbals) and dance.
+At the Shri Shri Uttar Kamlabari Satra, graceful white-clad monks treated us to a captivating music performance (drums and cymbals) and dance.
 It was a mesmerizing and unforgettable experience.
-The other satra we visited, the Shamaguri Satra, specializes in the art of mask making.
+The other satra we visited, the Shamaguri Satra, specializes in mask-making.
 Some of these masks were featured in a rendition of a snippet of the epic story Ramayana that we were lucky enough to watch.

 We also visited a Mishin (also called Miri) village, one of the ethnic groups found in the area.
 There again, women of the villages kindly performed their traditional dances for us.
-Exploring the village a little further, I ran into a group of children performing on their own, almost as aptly as their mothers.
-Our time on Majuli Island was most enjoyable but we learned that if we want to see it again we should not wait too long since the island is shrinking at an alarmingly fast rate.
-It is estimated that at current levels of erosion the island will cease to exist within 20 years.
+Exploring the village a little further, I ran into a group of children performing independently, almost as aptly as their mothers.
+Our time on Majuli Island was most enjoyable, but we learned that if we want to see it again, we should not wait too long since the island is shrinking at an alarmingly fast rate.
+It is estimated that at current levels of erosion, the island will cease to exist within 20 years.